mubeenmeo344/webcam-live-face-detector-through-OpenCV/README.md

 It can also work directly with webcam.

-'Requirements.txt' file contains packages with versions info. required to run the code.
+'requirements.txt' file contains packages with versions info. required to run the code.

 Run 'webcam.py' for face detection using webcam, you can also use this file to detect faces in video by entering video-path instead of '0' in cv2.VideoCapture method, for example: